tashua314/tashua314/README.md

 - 🌟 **Core Skills:** TypeScript, Svelte, Vue, Ruby, Python, Docker
 - 🚀 **Current Projects:**
-  - [My Custom Chatbot](https://github.com/tashua314/CustomChatbot): A chatbot interface built with SvelteKit and Tailwind CSS, integrated with Dify's chatbot API.
+  - [Gist Portfolio](https://github.com/tashua314/gist-portfolio): A modern portfolio to showcase Gist scripts, built with SvelteKit and Tailwind CSS.
-  - [Dockerized Rails App](https://github.com/tashua314/Dockerized-Rails): A Rails app fully containerized with Docker, streamlining the deployment process with ease.
+  - [KoiTre Authentication](https://github.com/techguide-jp/koi-tre-auth): An authentication system built for KoiTre, focusing on security and scalability using modern web technologies.
 - 💻 **Interests:**
   - Open-source contributions
   - Building scalable web applications
   - Experimenting with machine learning and AI
   - Developer experience & productivity enhancements
+- 🏢 **Organizations:**
+  - I’m the representative of [TechGuide JP](https://github.com/techguide-jp), where we focus on providing digital support and solutions for entrepreneurs and developers.

 ---